djsutherland/py-sdm/README.rst

   you like.
 * The features matrices can have any number of rows but must have the same numbers of columns.
-* Different bags need not have the same labels, unless you want to use them for training / cross-validating in ``sdm``.
+* Different bags need not have the same labels available, unless you want to use them for training / cross-validating in ``sdm``.
 Each bag can have any number of labels.

-Alternatively, you can use the "per-image" format, where you make a ``.npz`` file (with ``np.savez``) at ``root-path/cat-name/bag-name.npz`` with a ``features`` matrix and any labels (as above).
+Alternatively, you can use the "per-bag" format, where you make a ``.npz`` file (with ``np.savez``) at ``root-path/cat-name/bag-name.npz`` with a ``features`` matrix and any labels (as above).